nodejs/node/deps/npm/doc/misc/npm-config.md

 Save installed packages to a package.json file as devDependencies.

 When used with the `npm rm` command, it removes it from the devDependencies hash.

 Only works if there is already a package.json file present.

+### save-exact

+* Default: false
+* Type: Boolean

+Dependencies saved to package.json using `--save`, `--save-dev` or `--save-optional` will be configured with an exact version rather than using npm's default semver range operator.

 ### save-optional

 * Default: false
 * Type: Boolean

 Save installed packages to a package.json file as optionalDependencies.

 When used with the `npm rm` command, it removes it from the devDependencies hash.

 Only works if there is already a package.json file present.